dalelotts/angular-bootstrap-datetimepicker/README.md

 ## Configuration Options
-***NOTE*** The configuration optionss are not attributes on the element but rather members of the configuration object, which is specified in the data-datetimepicker-config attribute.
+***NOTE*** The configuration options are not attributes on the element but rather members of the configuration object, which is specified in the data-datetimepicker-config attribute.

 ```html